gussily/fight_predictor_app/README.md

 $ export PYTHONPATH=$PWD
 ```

 Next we install the necessary requirements.
-This may take a fe minutes.
+This may take a few minutes.
 ```console
 (venv)$ pip install -r requirements.txt
 ```